Find Affordable College Courses

 5 Yearly Graduations

 Stony Brook University comes in at #2 on our list of the most popular colleges offering graduate certificates in literature.
-Roughly 26,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-The literature program at Stony Brook University awarded 5 graduate certificates during the 2020-2021 school year.
+During the most recent year for which we have data, 5 people received their graduate certificate in literature from SUNY Stony Brook.

 1 Yearly Graduations